8 Reasons Why You Might Be Feeling Burned Out As An OT

-You may have landed on this post after Googling something like “unhappy with my occupational therapy job” or “burned out being an OT” or maybe even “sick of my OT job.”
+If you’re reading this, you may have landed here after Googling something like “unhappy with my occupational therapy job” or “feeling burned out as an OT” or maybe even “sick of my OT job.”

 If so, I’m sorry to hear that you’re feeling this way!
-But I know that everyone has rough days in this field, and I hope this post can give you some comfort and clarity of why you might be feeling like this.
+But just know that everyone has rough days (or weeks, or months!) in this field, and I hope this post can give you some comfort and clarity of why you might be feeling like this.

 Burnout is a tough topic to address since we all want to believe that every position as an occupational therapist or COTA will be a great one.